Skip to main content

 InputCommentsDefault

-Conversation IDIdentifier of the Conversation to use (refers to a channel, team, direct message)
+Conversation IDThe unique identifier of the conversation (refers to a channel, team, or direct message).

 Card PayloadAdaptive Card payload to send